Quantum circuits cannot control unknown operations

+Classically, the control can be achieved by encoding the operation to be controlled as a bit string in the input, in what is known as the ``von Neumann'' architecture, or a stored-program computer.
+In the quantum case, however, it is not possible to encode $U$ as an input state, due to the no-programming theorem~\cite{nielsen97}; for this reason, computations in which $U$ is a variable have to be considered as transformations of operations rather than states \cite{gutoski06,chiribella08}.

-Here we prove a no-go theorem, that shows the impossibility of controlling an arbitrary unknown unitary in the quantum circuit model.
-The formal question is whether a quantum circuit can implement the control-$U$ gate, given as input a single copy of the unknown $d$-dimensional gate $U$.
+Here we prove a no-go theorem that states the impossibility of controlling an arbitrary unknown unitary in the quantum circuit model.
+The formal question is whether a quantum circuit can implement the control-$U$ gate, given as input a single copy of the unknown $d \times d$ gate $U$.
 Thus we ask whether there exist unitaries $A$ and $B$ such that the following circuit identity is satisfied:

 where the topmost line represents an additional $a$-dimensional quantum system (ancilla) and $W_{U}$ is an arbitrary unitary on the ancilla, possibly depending on $U$.
-Note that the left hand side depicts the most general transformation that a quantum circuit can effect on $U$ \cite{chiribella09b}.
+Note that the left hand side depicts the most general transformation that a quantum circuit can effect on $U$~\cite{chiribella09b}.

 In order to see that the above identity cannot be satisfied, it is sufficient to notice that, in the \emph{lhs}, substituting $U$ with $e^{i\varphi}U$ does not produce any physical difference, since the two circuits only differ by a global phase $e^{i\varphi}$.
 In contrast, the same substitution in the \emph{rhs} produces a measurable relative phase.